 Students face challenges navigating the amount of information available to them and assessing its quality and reliability.
 Teachers and librarians are at the front lines, equipping students with the skills they need to become digitally literate citizens.
-In the MLA Guide to Digital Literacy, forthcoming in 2019, Ellen Carillo argues that it’s vital for students to understand why it’s important to gain these skills: their education, their future careers, and their participation in democratic processes rely on it.
+In the MLA Guide to Digital Literacy, Ellen Carillo argues that it’s vital for students to understand why it’s important to gain these skills: their education, their future careers, and their participation in democratic processes rely on it.
 We turned to Professor Carillo, who teaches writing at the University of Connecticut, to talk about the challenges she sees in the classroom and what educators can do about them.

 MLA: Students today probably have access to a broader array of information sources than at any other time but also face increasing difficulty getting reliable information from those sources.
 What kinds of challenges does this create for students?

 EC: One, the biases inherent in sources are largely invisible.
 Two, the sheer number of kinds of sources (from op-eds to videos, podcasts, and social media posts) and the proliferation of online news outlets means students must become well versed in many different kinds of information.
 Three, signs of trustworthiness (like the domain of “.org”) are being co-opted by commercially driven, partisan groups.
 All of this makes it very difficult for students to evaluate the credibility of the information they find.
 Of course, this can have significant consequences when it comes to their research-driven projects, their personal choices, and their participation in a democratic society.

 MLA: What advice do you have for teachers who want to help their students navigate a “post-truth America” (to quote the title of your latest book)?